Glossary

 • Focal length

-Distance from the principal plane of a lense or mirror to the focal point (focus point).
+Distance from the principal plane of a lens or mirror to the focal point (focus point).
 The greater the focal length, the greater the magnification of the object.

 • Focal point (also focus point)